Lin-jun-xiang/awesome-vscode-extensions/README.md

 ---

 ## :star2:Big data, AI engineer - Jupyter (Python)
-The plugin introduced here is really awesome!
+The plug-ins introduced here are really powerful!

-The author knows many people who use Python are not used to using vscode, and there are many reasons:
+The author knows that many people who use Python are not used to using vscode for many reasons:
 * Interactive mode
-* View variable data types and variable values (just like in Spyder, Pycharm)
+* View variable data type and variable value (just like in Spyder, Pycharm)
-* Execute code line by line and execute part of the code (really practical, even better than Debug~:heart_eyes:)
+* Execute the code line by line, and execute part of the code (really very practical, better than Debug~:heart_eyes:)

 The plugin provides the following features:
-* :pushpin:**Interactive mode**
+* :pushpin:**interactive mode**
-* :pushpin:**View variable data types and variable values** (just like in Spyder, Pycharm)
+* :pushpin:**View variable data type and variable value** (like in Spyder, Pycharm)
-* :pushpin:**Execute code line by line** and **execute part of the code** (really practical, even better than Debug~:heart_eyes:)
+* :pushpin: **Execute code line by line** and **Execute part of code** (really useful, better than Debug~:heart_eyes:)

-> If you can understand Chinese, it is recommended to spend 5 minutes quickly learning how to use the Jupyter plugin (view <a href="https://www.bilibili.com/video/BV1Bg411J78F/" target="_blank">link</a>)
+> If you can understand Chinese, it is recommended to spend 5 minutes to quickly learn how to use the Jupyter plug-in (see <a href="https://www.bilibili.com/video/BV1Bg411J78F/" target="_blank"> link</a>)

 > Usage:
 >
-> :bulb:Download the following plugins (some may not be needed, but I forgot~)
+> :bulb: Download the following plug-ins (some may not be used, forget it~)
 >
 > `Jupyter`, `Jupyter keymap`, `Jupyter slide show`, `Jupyter cell tag`, `Jupyter notebook renderes`, `vs code jupyter notebook previewer`
 >